carriercomm/go-to/ProjectReport.md

 !["Architecture Overview"](HybridCloudOverview.jpg)

 ## Go-To Stack
-Go-To rely on Docker as a way to communicate with containers.
+Go-To relies on Docker as a way to communicate with containers.
 And on APIs for cloud provider to communicate with it's services.
 !["Go-To Stack"](GoToStack.jpg)

 ###Go-To CLI options